The Future of the InternetView PDF

 - Under the umbrella of IIPSJ, Creative Control is an innovative program and event series connecting creatives of color to experts in IP policy for education and free legal services.
 Creative Control works to make the IP system more accessible for marginalized communities so that creators can safely produce content and be compensated fairly for their work.

 - Since 1988, the Muslim Public Affairs Council (MPAC) has advocated for policies that ensure that First Amendment guarantees of free speech remain at the forefront of policy creation while respecting the safety of users online.
-Rather than censoring hateful online actors, they work hard to partner with tech companies and Hollywood to increase accurate and representative depictions of Muslims and Islam and to promote mainstream and positive content.
+Rather than censoring hateful online actors, they partner with tech companies and Hollywood to increase accurate and representative depictions of Muslims and Islam and to promote mainstream and positive content.
 They also serve as a resource to better understand how overbroad targeting of “buzz words” [JM1] can have a dangerous and disparate impact on underrepresented communities.
 MPAC, and other advocacy and civil rights organizations, play an important role in engaging with tech companies before policies or products launch in order to mitigate any unintended consequences particularly on underrepresented and marginalized communities.
-Sharing the nuances of challenges and opportunities that various communities experience is an important factor in creating both policies and products that are meant for the benefit for all.
+Sharing the nuanced challenges and opportunities that various communities experience is an important factor in creating both policies and products that are meant for the benefit for all.

 The Call for Policymakers and Stakeholders to Protect Marginalized Communities in the Digital Era: